hsh2001/boda/README.md

 E2E test + send screenshot of web site and send it to Slack!

-In korean, "boda" means "look".
+In Korean, "boda" means "look".
-With "boda", you can look around your web site anywhere, anytime.
+With "boda", you can look around your web site at anywhere, anytime.
 See examples below!